d3cod3/raspbian-server/README.md

 </IfModule>
 ```

 Restart apache again, we got it!
-Now it's time for the newt component, the MySQL Server!
+Now it's time for the next component, the MySQL Server!

 ### MySQL Server